john/startup-kit-templates/README.md

 ### Bastion host

-It's preferable not to ssh into instances at all, instead monintoring by configuring them to send logs to [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) or other services, and managing instantiation, configuration, and termination of instances using devops tools.
+It's preferable not to ssh into instances at all, instead monintoring instances by configuring them to send logs to [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) or other services, and managing instantiation, configuration, and termination of instances using devops tools.

-If you do need to connect directly to EC2 instances, it's best practice (and for instances in a private subnets, a requirement) to use a bastion host, otherwise known jump box.
+If you do need to connect directly to EC2 instances, it's best practice (and for instances in a private subnets, a requirement) to use a bastion host, otherwise known as a jump box.
 A bastion host is an EC2 instance that is publicly accessible, and also has access resources in private subnets, allowing it to function as a secure go-between.
-You can ssh into the bastion host, and from there into your other instances.
+You can ssh into the bastion host, and from there connect to your private resources.
 When you run the bastion.cfn.yml template it creates:
-- An t2.micro EC2 instance
+- A t2.micro EC2 instance
 - An [Elastic IP Address (EIP)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html)
 - An [Elastic Network Interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html)

-When you run the template you'll be able to set how long CloudWatch logs are retained, and to enable [Multi-Factor Authentication (MFA)](http://searchsecurity.techtarget.com/definition/multifactor-authentication-MFA), among other options.
+You can also set how long CloudWatch logs are retained, and optionally enable [Multi-Factor Authentication (MFA)](http://searchsecurity.techtarget.com/definition/multifactor-authentication-MFA), among other options.

-The bastion template is dependent on having previously run the VPC template.
+The bastion template is dependent on having previously run the VPC template--when you run the bastion template you're required to enter the name of the VPC created by the VPC template.
+Once the bastion stack has been created, you can log into the [EC2 section of the console](https://console.aws.amazon.com/ec2), find the EC2 instance containing the stack name, copy its public DNS address, and [ssh into it](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
+One on the bastion host you should be able to reach all AWS resources running in the same VPC.

+For security and cost optimization it's best practice to stop (not terminate!) the bastion host when not in use.

 ### Elastic Beanstalk